 Practicing for Your Med School Interview

-Most applicants come away from their first med school interview saying, “That wasn’t as bad as I thought it would be.”
+Most applicants come away from their first medical school interview saying, “That wasn’t as bad as I thought it would be.”
 As with many things in life, the anticipation of a stressful event can sometimes be worse than the event itself.
-Although many med schools work hard to make interviewing applicants feel relaxed, this doesn’t…
+Although many med schools work hard to make applicants who are interviewing feel relaxed, this…

 The MMI: Everything You Need to Know

 The Multiple Mini Interview (MMI) has become a very common med school interview format – one that is meant to provide a fairer, more comprehensive assessment of applicants.
-It began to grow in popularity after 2004, when Canada’s McMaster University published a study illustrating the flaws in the traditional interview format, especially in the ways…
+It’s grown in popularity since 2004, when Canada’s McMaster University published a study illustrating the flaws in the traditional interview format, especially in the ways that interviewers…

 Make the Most of Your Experiences for ERAS